-The toolkit includes best practice from several Hertfordshire secondary schools, and from young people who have been encouraged through this process with the support of their teachers and careers leads.
-It has been designed to promote the apprenticeship route as a viable career option for students as commissioned by Hertfordshire County Council and the Hertfordshire Careers Hub (part of Hertfordshire Local Enterprise Partnership).
+The toolkit includes best practice from several secondary schools, and from young people who have been encouraged through this process with the support of their teachers and careers leads.
+It has been designed to promote the apprenticeship route as a viable career option for students.